 Detail and Argument Depth

 A Palladium article is never just your opinion, and it’s never just a summary or an overview.
 If you can write this piece in the darkness of your basement with no internet access or books, then the piece is too vague, abstract, and unsubstantiated for print.
 We can be speculative and exploratory, but never sloppy.
 We will reject articles that just feel like someone’s opinion.
 The most important point is the presence of strong arguments and insightful analysis.

 Even if someone disagrees with your conclusion, they should learn something from the facts, concepts, and arguments you brought.
 Make sure there is enough detail.

 Factual claims should be true and relevant.
-We don’t care about whether it’s officially double-blind randomized Science(tm), “reputable source,” or whatever, though those things are sometimes strong evidence of truth.
+We don’t care about whether it’s officially double-blind randomized Science(TM), or from a “reputable source,” though those things are sometimes strong evidence of truth.
 Just make sure it’s true in a way a careful audience can trust.

 Don’t just provide your core argument.
 Flesh out background, examples, what’s wrong with alternative views, implications of your thesis, etc. But make sure to keep it tight, shoring up and strengthening your core thesis, rather than overextending into just a bigger set of claims.